IPR in India: Laws and Procedures for Registration

 The Design Act of 2000 outlines the following requirements for an industrial design to be registered in India:

-1) The design should relate to the features of shape, configuration, pattern or ornament, composition of lines or colours or both, as applied to an article.
+1) The design should relate to the features of shape, configuration, pattern or ornament, composition of lines or colors or both, as applied to an article.
 An article may be two dimensional or three dimensional.

 2) The industrial design should have been applied to the article by any industrial process.